best in class

 In this article

-Whether you’re working out or working from home, yoga pants are probably somewhere in your day-to-day wardrobe rotation.
+I am definitely happiest when wearing a pair of stretchy tights, and whether you’re working out or working from home, yoga pants are probably somewhere in your day-to-day wardrobe rotation too.
 In theory, these should be the most comfortable pants you own.
 But wading through all the styles and brands to find a pair that fits well, stays put when you move, and actually looks nice is no easy task.
 Although the term “yoga pants” might mean different things to different people, here I’ve defined it to be pants made of a thick enough material to cover your butt (even when you’re in Downward Dog) and stretchy and sweat-wicking enough to get you through your class, a run around the park, or a day at your desk comfortably — regardless of silhouette.
-The pants on this list have been praised by fitness instructors, yogis, and other experts we’ve talked to.
-Whether they’re durable tights approved by personal trainers, super-stretchy maternity leggings, or even a yoga skirt that can be worn from “studio to street,” you can find recommendations for every style and price below.
+I’ve tried out the pants on this list for myself and noted how they differ, while also consulting fitness instructors, yogis, and other experts about which they recommend.
+Whether they’re durable tights approved by personal trainers or super-stretchy maternity leggings, you can find options at various price points below.
+While you’re here, I’ve also written guides to the best women’s swim goggles and hiking shoes.

 What we’re looking for